Alexandru Macedonski: Early life and family

 The family moved often, following General Macedonski's postings.
-Born in Bucharest, Macedonski-son was the third of four siblings, the oldest of whom was a daughter, Caterina.
+Born on 14 March 1854, in Bucharest, Macedonski-son was the third of four siblings, the oldest of whom was a daughter, Caterina.
 Before the age of six, he was a sickly and nervous child, who is reported to have had regular tantrums.
 In 1862, his father sent him to school in Oltenia, and he spent most time in the Amaradia region.
 The nostalgia he felt for the landscape later made him consider writing an Amărăzene ("Amaradians") cycle, of which only one poem was ever completed.
 He was attending the Carol I High School in Craiova and, according to his official record, graduated in 1867.

 Macedonski's father had by then become known as an authoritarian commander, and, during his time in Târgu Ocna, faced a mutiny which only his wife could stop by pleading with the soldiers (an episode which made an impression on the future poet).
 A stern parent, he took an active part in educating his children.
 Having briefly served as Defense Minister, the general was mysteriously dismissed by Cuza in 1863, and his pension became the topic of a political scandal.
 It ended only under the rule of Carol I, Cuza's Hohenzollern successor, when Parliament voted against increasing the sum to the level demanded by its recipient.
 Having preserved a negative impression of the 1866 plebiscite, during which Cuza's dethronement had been confirmed, Macedonski remained a committed opponent of the new ruler.
 As a youth and adult, he sought to revive his father's cause, and included allusions to the perceived injustice in at least one poem.
 After spending the last months of his life protesting against the authorities, Macedonski-father fell ill and died in September 1869, leaving his family to speculate that he had been murdered by political rivals.